bronyowl/gimp-brush-pixelate/README.md

 2. In the Keyboard Shortcuts Dialog:
    - Use the search field to find "Auto Pixelate"
    - Click on the action line for Auto Pixelate
-   - When "New accelerator..." appears, press your desired key combination(`Shift+Alt+P` is recommended to avoid confliction)
+   - When "New accelerator..." appears, press your desired key combination(`Shift+Alt+M` is recommended to avoid confliction)
    - Click "Save" to apply immediately

 ## Author